 Conflict in relationships and families is normal.
 What is important is how conflict is dealt with, and sometimes people need help to work out how to deal with conflict in an OK way.
 When conflict escalates people often stop hearing what the other person has to say.
 We can work with you to help you understand what is going on and to find ways of speaking and listening so that arguments don’t get out of control.
 Everyone in the family needs a little extra support sometimes.

-In addition to our family mediation, relationship counselling and child contact services, some centres offer Parenting Apart sessions, counselling for children and young people, young people and family mediation
+In addition to our family mediation, relationship counselling and child contact services some centres offer Parenting Apart sessions, sex therapy sessions, children and young people’s counselling and young people and families mediation.